Mazur-Tate elements of non-ordinary modular forms with Serre weight larger than two: Acknowledgment

 \section{Acknowledgment}

-The authors thank Raiza Corpuz, Daniel Delbourgo, Jeffrey Hatley, Chan-Ho Kim, Zichao Lin, Robert Pollack, and Naman Pratap for interesting discussions on topics related to the article.
-AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259.
+The authors thank Raiza Corpuz, Daniel Delbourgo, Jeffrey Hatley, Chan-Ho Kim, Zichao Lin, Robert Pollack, Naman Pratap, and Tom Weston for interesting discussions on topics related to the article.
+AL's research is supported by the NSERC Discovery Grants Program RGPIN-2026-04351.